 For eight years, Alice Littleton has tried to hide the denizens of Wonderland, her near constant companions, and her powers, but the plight of a kidnapped boy goads her into action to rescue him with as much stealth as she can manage.
 But it’s all gone horribly wrong anyway.
 Her old life is lost as she goes on the run from the only other empowered she has ever encountered, and the shadowy organization he fronts.
 The Wonderland Effect, an aspect of her powers that draws her to unusual situations, eventually lands Alice on the doorstep of Prometheus Academy.
 The boarding school is home to other empowered teens, brought together by their desire to remain hidden from the same menacing figure who confronted her.
 Prometheus Academy provides a welcome respite, as well as new friends and challenges.
 But when her family and friends are taken and threatened, she must find a way to harness the powers of a fairy tale to root out and eliminate her foe, despite all of his advantages

 About the Author (from Amazon.com):

 Robert Arrington spends his days posing as an unassuming computer technician for a large law firm in Raleigh, NC.
-But by night, he transforms into a (hmm, how to put this politely?) unassuming writer of super heroes fiction.
+But by night, he transforms into a (hmm, how to put this politely?) unassuming writer of superheroes fiction.
 Not exactly the wisest career choice, but we deal with reality as it is.
-He lives in Raleigh with his wonderful wife of thirteen years, Lucille, who has indulged this misadventure into the realm of writing and publishing with surprising good grace.
+He lives in Raleigh with his wonderful wife of thirteen years, Lucille, who has indulged this misadventure into the realm of writing and publishing with surprisingly good grace.
 When he is not working or writing, he can generally be found at home trying to help his children (Son, age 11, and daughter, age 9) with their homework and whatever else needs some attention.